Skip to content

 1 — Craft a Thesis

-The purpose is to analyze the source.
-So, write a thesis statement you’ll prove throughout your analytical essay.
+The purpose is to analyze.
+So, write a thesis you’ll prove in your analytical essay.

 2 — Write an Outline

-Outlining a critical analysis helps you organize all thoughts and arguments and save time.
-With a detailed, step-by-step plan at hand, you will write a draft faster and ensure you don’t miss any points or logical conclusions you planned to share.
+Outlining a critical analysis essay helps you organize all your thoughts and arguments and save time.
+With a detailed, step-by-step plan at hand, you will write a draft faster and ensure you don’t miss any points or logical conclusions you plan to share.

 How to write an outline for your critical analysis essay?

-• Consider the structure you’ll need to follow.
-Most critical analyses consist of an introductory paragraph, 2-4 paragraphs backing up your thesis statement with evidence (the analysis itself), and a concluding paragraph.
+• Consider the critical analysis essay structure (2) you’ll need to follow.
+Most papers consist of an introductory paragraph, 2-4 paragraphs backing up your thesis statement with evidence (the analysis itself), and a concluding paragraph.

 • Write down bullet points for each paragraph of your future essay.
 What is your thesis?
-What evidence will you mention in each paragraph to prove it?
+What evidence will you mention to prove it?

 Here’s what your critical analysis outline may look like: